sergiodxa/api-client/README.md

 In case the response is a 5xx, then `client.request` will throw an error with the message `The endpoint "GET /users" throw a 500 code.` where `GET /users` is the endpoint that failed and `500` is the status code of the response.

-In case the response is not a JSON one, then `client.request` will throw an error with the message `The endpoint "GET /users" returned a non-JSON response.` where `GET /users` is the endpoint that failed.
-This is determined by the response Content-Type header which must include `json`, this means `application/json` or `application/json; charset=utf-8` and other variants are all valid.
+If the response is not JSON, then `client.request` will throw an error with the message `The endpoint "GET /users" returned a non-JSON response.` where `GET /users` is the endpoint that failed.
+The response Content-Type header determines whether the response is considered a JSON.
+It must include `json`, which means `application/json` or `application/json; charset=utf-8`, and other variants are all valid.

-In case the response has the Content-Type header but it's not really a JSON one, it will fail when trying to parse it, in such case `client.request` will throw an error with the message `The endpoint "GET /users" returned an invalid JSON response.` where `GET /users` is the endpoint that failed.
+In case the response has the Content-Type header but it's not a JSON one, it will fail when trying to parse it, such case `client.request` will throw an error with the message `The endpoint "GET /users" returned an invalid JSON response.` where `GET /users` is the endpoint that failed.

-When defining endpoints, an endpoint can have route params, search params, body params and the expected response results.
+When defining endpoints, an endpoint can have route params, search params, body params, and the expected response results.

 ```ts
 const endpoints = {